American Flag

 February 18, 1891 – State Issues Charter for UNCG

-The North Carolina General Assembly issues a charter for the North Carolina State Normal and Industrial School to educate women.
-They chose Greensboro due to the City’s successful bond issue to fund the college’s first buildings.
-This institution will eventually become the University of North Carolina at Greensboro.
+The North Carolina General Assembly issued a charter establishing the North Carolina State Normal and Industrial School to educate women.
+Greensboro was selected after a successful bond campaign for the school’s first buildings.
+It opened on October 5, 1892 with 198 students and 15 faculty members.

 Learn More